cis-ds/course-site/content/notes/application-program-interface.markdown

 * This page is derived in part from ["UBC STAT 545A and 547M"](http://stat545.com), licensed under the [CC BY-NC 3.0 Creative Commons License](https://creativecommons.org/licenses/by-nc/3.0/).

+- Explanation of APIs drawn from Rochelle Terman's [Collecting Data from the Web](https://plsc-31101.github.io/course/collecting-data-from-the-web.html)

 ## Session Info